41 Easy Fourth of July Decorations to Get You in the Holiday Spirit

 Starry Night Decorations

 Give your lawn the star-spangled treatment for a 4th of July party.
 Focus the stars near the entrance to your yard for a dramatic welcome.
-To make, cut a star shape from a piece of cardboard.
+To make, cut a star shape from a piece of cardboard, or buy a reusable star stencil ($6, Walmart).
 Place the stencil on the lawn and spray the grass lightly with water.
 Leaving the stencil in place, use a flour sifter to lightly fill the shape with flour.
 Remove the stencil and repeat.

 4th of July Buckets